Maladera kishi

 Maladera kishi is a species of beetle of the family Scarabaeidae.
 It is found in Sri Lanka.

 Description

 Adults reach a length of about 8.9–9.2 mm (males) and 9–9.3 mm (females).
 They have a short oval, dark brown body.
 The antennae are yellow and the dorsal surface is shiny and finely densely setose.

 Etymology

-The species is named for the daughter of one of the aurhors, Kishi P.L.
+The species is named for the daughter of one of the authors, Kishi P.L.
 Benjamin.